Yugoslav torpedo boat T6: World War II

 In April 1941, Yugoslavia entered World War II when it was invaded by the German-led Axis powers.
 At the time of the invasion, T6 was assigned to the 3rd Torpedo Division located at Šibenik, which also included her sisters T3, T5 and T7.
 On the first day of the invasion, 6 April, they were anchored across the entrance of the St. Anthony Channel that links Šibenik Bay to the Adriatic, on a line between Jadrija on the northern side of the channel and Zablaće on the southern side, when aircraft of the Regia Aeronautica (Italian Royal Air Force) attacked Šibenik.
-On the same day, Kapetan bojnog broda (Note: Kapetan bojnog broda in the KM was equivalent to a contemporary British Royal Navy captain.)
+On the same day, Kapetan bojnog broda (Note: Kapetan bojnog broda in the KM was equivalent to a contemporary captain in the British Royal Navy.)
 Ivan Kern arrived to take command of the division, and the four boats sailed up the channel towards Šibenik then north to Zaton where they were again attacked unsuccessfully by Italian bombers.
 T3 incurred boiler damage and was sent south to Primošten for repairs to be undertaken.